Hny0305Lin/fork_orangemix/README.md

 2.Added IN deep layers (IN06-11) to the layer merging from the realistic model (BasilMix).

 It is said that the IN deep layer (IN06-11) is the layer that determines composition, etc., but perhaps light, reflections, skin texture, etc., may also be involved.
-It is like "Global Illumination," "Normal Map," and "Ambient Occlusion" in 3DCG.
+It is like "Global Illumination", "Ray tracing" and "Ambient Occlusion" in 3DCG.

 <img src="https://github.com/WarriorMama777/imgup/blob/main/img/AbyssOrangeMix2/AbyssOrangeMix2_comparison_comp001.webp?raw=true"  width="" height="" alt=”AbyssOrangeMix2_comparison_comp001”>

-※This does not fundamentally improve the fingers, and I recommend using bad_prompt, etc. (Embedding) in combination.
+※This does not fundamentally improve the fingers.
+Therefore, More research needs to be done to improve the fingers (e.g. 'bad_prompt').
 About 30-50% chance of generating correct fingers(?).
 Abyss is deep.

 ▼Sample Gallery